sumanthjuluru200/microservices-project/README.md

 🏦 Banking Microservices Project
 This is a Java-based Banking Microservices Application built using Spring Boot, designed to simulate real-world banking operations such as account management, loan processing, and credit card services.
-The architecture follows microservices principles, ensuring each domain (Accounts, Loans, Cards) is independently deployable, scalable, and maintainable.
+Each domain is a separate microservice following best practices for clean architecture, API-driven development, and scalability.

 🚀 Tech Stack
 Java 17+

 Spring Boot

+Spring Cloud (Config, Gateway, Eureka, OpenFeign)

 Spring Data JPA

-Spring Cloud (Config, Gateway, Eureka, OpenFeign)
+Swagger/OpenAPI for API documentation

-PostgreSQL / MySQL
+MySQL

-H2 (for development)

-REST APIs

-Maven / Gradle
+Maven

-Docker (optional for containerization)
+Docker (optional for containerization

 📦 Microservices Overview
 Service	Description